ubsicap/usfm/README.md

-# usfm
+# USFM

-Unified Standard Format Markers
+This is the reference documentation for Unified Standard Format Markers (USFM).
+USFM is widely used for encoding the digital text for scripture translations.